bramp/antlr4-grammars/README.md

 ```

 ## Licence (Apache 2)

+Each grammar has its [own licence](https://github.com/antlr/grammars-v4#license), but the compiled code is licenced under Apache 2.

 *This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.*